KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 # ``KeyboardKit``

-KeyboardKit helps you build custom keyboard extensions for iOS and iPadOS.
+KeyboardKit helps you build custom keyboards with Swift and SwiftUI.

 ## Overview

 ![KeyboardKit logo](Logo.png)

-KeyboardKit extends Apple's native keyboard extension APIs and provides you with a lot more functionality than is otherwise available.
+KeyboardKit helps you build custom keyboards with Swift and SwiftUI.
+It extends Apple's native keyboard extension APIs and provides you with a lot more functionality than is otherwise available.

-KeyboardKit also provides you with views and tools to help you mimic native iOS keyboards.
+KeyboardKit also provides you with utilities that lets you mimic native iOS keyboards.
 You can use ``SystemKeyboard`` and style it a little (or a lot) or use completely custom views or designs.

 #### About this documentation